mksmvnv/mksmvnv/README.md

 </p>

 <p>
-  Honestly, I'm trying to develop something new here that I'll definitely break later.
-In my dreams, I'm an ML engineer who develops AI.
+  I'm trying something new here, hoping it won't break too often.
+My main goal is to grow in Machine Learning and work on AI projects eventually.
 </p>

 <ul>